 In March 2020, the FASB issued ASU 2020-04, "Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 ASU 2020-04 is intended to provide optional expedients and exceptions to the U.S. GAAP guidance on contract modifications and hedge accounting to ease the financial reporting burdens related to the discontinuation of the London Interbank Offered Rate ("LIBOR") or by another reference rate expected to be discontinued.
+The FASB also issued ASU 2021-01, "Reference Rate Reform (Topic 848): Scope," in January 2021.
+It clarifies that certain optional expedients and exceptions apply to derivatives that are affected by the discounting transition.
+The amendments in this ASU affect the guidance in ASU No. 2020-04 and are effective in the same timeframe as ASU 2020-04.
 The relief offered by this guidance, if adopted, is available to companies for the period March 12, 2020 through December 31, 2022.
-We do not expect the discontinuation of LIBOR to have a material impact on our consolidated financial statements.
+Our Credit Facility includes a provision for the determination of a benchmark replacement rate as a successor to the LIBOR rate, therefore; we do not expect the discontinuation of LIBOR to have an impact on our consolidated financial statements.